 We will also consider previous medical history and current medications to provide the best guidance and support.
 In some cases, we may be able to offer ways to improve or maintain quality of life and keep your loved one comfortable.

-Or together we may decide that peaceful euthanasia is the kindest option.
-If so, we can support you at the same consultation or arrange for a future home visit.
+Or together we may decide that peaceful in-home pet euthanasia is the kindest option.
+If so, we can support you during the consultation or arrange for a future home visit.

 Alternatively, you can speak directly with a Rest Your Paws veterinarian over the phone.
 We’ll go over all aspects of your pet’s quality of life to make sure you and your family feel supported and confident with the appropriate next step.